0xdefh/0xdefh.github.io/_posts/2024-07-13-Asset Managment Decision Making.md

 ## 5. Manage the assets

 Organizational assets are dynamic.
 As assets change, their resilience requirements and protection strategies change as well.
 For the organization to effectively manage its assets, it must actively monitor for changes that significantly alter assets, identify new assets, or call for the retirement of assets for which there is no longer a need.

+> This will be another blog soon, I'll publish any SOPs that I use during my jobs and hopefully you guy could take inspration from it, or not haha
+{: .prompt-info }

+## 6. Use case

+Once you've spent 3-6 months compiling your asset inventory, consider using Retool or another tool to create a searchable interface for analysts.
+Integrating this inventory with your existing ticketing system can improve alert information, leading to faster and more efficient triage.
+Combining this with alert use cases and other relevant data can further streamline your processes